Axway/streams-open-docs/content/en/docs/install/backup-recovery.md

 ## MariaDB

-As the database is managed outside Kubernetes, the all backup/restore procedures will depend on the Cloud Provider used.
-Therefore, SLA/OLA and RPO/RTO will depend on the Cloud Provider and the configuration of your backups.
+The procedures for the database will depend on your deployment infrastructure, moreover SLA/OLA and RPO/RTO will depend on the Cloud Provider chosen.
+As we recommend to manage database outside kubernetes, we will describe how to manage it with AWS.

 ### RDS AWS backup procedure